 A. Free email addresses are available.
 If you need an email address, request an email account from a service such as Google (Gmail) or Yahoo.
 They are available at no cost to you.

-Q. Whom can I contact if I require technical assistance?
+Q. Whom can I contact for technical assistance?

-Q. I took the personal health assessment last year, do I need to re-take it?
-If so, when can I access it again?
+Q. I took the personal health assessment last year.
+Do I need to take it again?

 A. Yes.
-If you are an existing PEBB member and you want to participate in HEM this year, you'll need to complete the personal health assessment again.
-Access the personal health assessment in your myProvidence account.
+If you are participating in HEM this year, you'll need to complete the personal health assessment again between September 1 and October 31.

-Q. Who needs to complete the personal health assessment for HEM?
+Q. Who needs to complete the personal health assessment?

-A. Principal subscribers (employees) who enrolled in HEM must complete the personal health assessment.
+A. Principal subscribers who enrolled in the HEM must complete the personal health assessment.
 Spouses or domestic partners, dependent children, COBRA enrollees and retirees are not required to complete the assessment.

-Q. Is there an easy way to know if I completed the personal health assessment?
+Q. How can I tell if I completed the personal health assessment?